Faint-Black/toy-assembly-suite/assembler/README.md

 ### Second Pass
 **(expanded tokens) -> (rom bytecode)**

-This is done during the "Second Pass" function in the codegen module.
+This is done during the "Codegen" function in the codegen module.

 Turn the tokens in their finalized state into a byte array representing the rom bytecode meant to be executed on the virtual machine or debugger.